m-thirumal/postgresql/README.md

-This repository has few useful functions, queries and triggers which are common in most of the project
+#### This repository has few useful functions, queries and triggers which are common in most of the project

-Format
+## How to use

- Replace comment /* table_name */ with original values
+ Replace comment /* table_name */ with original table name values